These are my personal childhood memories of Sedgefield - its early village life.

-This garage was initially owned by Juliana Van Der Westhuizen's brother when the family moved to East London in 1963 and then later, in the early to mid-70s, sold to Wesley and Barbara Sparks.
+Noel sold the garage to Juliana Van Der Westhuizen's brother when the family moved to East London in 1963 and then later, in the early to mid-70s, it was sold to Wesley and Barbara Sparks.

 In Jan 2009 Wesley sadly passed away in a car crash so his son, Ian runs it today.

 Back then Green Valley was just a grassy field and behind that were Urbans' houses which are still there today.

 Pick 'n Pay centre (formerly the Spar Centre was first of all the Sedgefield Caravan Park and where the Total Garage now stands was a shop run by the Hockley family.

 This later became known as "Wilmpies" General Dealer.
 After that it became the Pharmacy until it moved to where it is now.

 In fact, in the early Seventies, we children used to say that village life consisted solely of estate agencies and caravan parks – Lake Pleasant, Sedgefield Caravan Park, Cloverdale, MontMere, Pine Lake Marina, Paradise Park, Jooris, Swartvlei and sometime after that, Landfall and Trail’s End.